tartley/resume/Jonathan-Hartley-resume.md

 ------------------ ---------------------------------------------------------------------------------
 **Canonical**\     The [*Snap Store*](https://snapcraft.io/store) is an app *4 years*\         store for Linux applications.
 I worked on the backend Python web APIs, which
-                   serve 5k req/s, installing apps & securely updating hundreds of millions of Linux devices.
-I lead the effort to consolidate code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store, turning it into a single "binary artifact store", which allowed us to decommission other teams’ services as their functionality was subsumed, and converge behaviors such as publishing, versioned updates, risk tracks, etc, to be more consistent across types of downloadable artifact, all while honoring high-traffic SLAs & preserving compatibility with public APIs used by the diverse clients of each artifact type.
+                   serve 5k req/s, providing downloads to securely update hundreds of millions of Linux devices.
+One effort that I lead consolidated code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store, turning many separate services into a single "binary artifact store", which allowed us to decommission other teams’ services as their functionality was subsumed, and converge behaviors such as publishing, versioned updates, risk tracks, etc, to be more consistent across artifact types, all while honoring high-traffic SLAs & preserving compatibility with public APIs used by the diverse clients of each artifact type.